happycamper1129/React/docs/API.md

 ##### `isActive(pathOrLoc, indexOnly)`
 Returns `true` or `false` depending on if the `pathOrLoc` is active.
 Will be true for every route in the route branch matched (child route is active, therefore parent is too), unless `indexOnly` is specified, in which case it will only match the exact path.

+A route is only considered active if all the URL parameters match, including optional parameters and their presence or absence.

+However, only explicitly specified query parameters will be checked.
+That means that `isActive({ pathname: '/foo', query: { a: 'b' } })` will return `true` when the location is `/foo?a=b&c=d`.
+To require that a query parameter be absent, specify its value as an explicit `undefined`, e.g. `isActive({ pathname: '/foo', query: { a: 'b', c: undefined } })`, which would be `false` in this example.

 ## Configuration Components